 I stayed at the Courtyard by Marriott Edinburg as part of their grand opening night.
 I spent an amazing 24 hours in Edinburgh, not only to attend the opening but to do all the tops things the city had to offer.
 We drank whisky at the Devils Advocate and did an Edinburgh tour with a local Scotsman in a kilt.

 Courtyard by Marriott Edinburgh

-The hotel extends through three historical Georgian townhouses and an additional new building at the rear connected by a glassed walkway.
-At the front of the hotel is a lovely modern outdoor terrace, complete with heaters and blanket to keep you warm during those cold nights.
+The courtyard by the Marriott extends through three historical Georgian townhouses with an additional newer building at the rear.
+Which is connected by a stunning glass walkway.
+At the front of the hotel is a lovely modern outdoor terrace, complete with heaters and a blanket to keep you warm during those cold nights.

-There are a totally of 240 rooms beautifully decorated with some offering views of Carlton hill (which I had) and the city.
-You can really appreciate the attention to detail in the rooms and the personal touches like all the different ‘Do not disturb’ signs on the doors.
-You might be wondering how I know this but when I got up early the next day, there were a lot of signs on doors.
-As I walked past, I noticed that they all said different things.
+The hotel has a total of 240 rooms all beautifully decorated with some offering views of the city and Carlton hill (which I had).
+You can really appreciate the attention to detail in the rooms and the personal touches like all the different ‘Do not disturb signs on the doors.

 The Lantern Room

 Situated inside the hotel is The Lantern Room, a Bar, and Restaurant which offers fresh local produce and I hear some amazing cocktails.
 This is an ideal place for after work drinks or after a long day exploring and you don’t want to leave your hotel.